etown285/Work_Day_Planner_Application/README.md

 ### Project Overview

 * Created div for each with seperate classes using bootstrap to style the rows for the text input and times.
-* fixed hour class to be able to fit double digit times.
+* Fixed hour class to be able to fit double digit times.
 * Created a function for using moment and jquery to log the current date and time.
 * Created a varriable to log the current hour from moment.
 * Created an array to lable each of the hours.